psi4/psi4/doc/sphinxman/source/prog_style_c.rst

 -------------------------------------------------------

-The ``override`` keyword introduced in C++11 is used to mark a function in a derived class and guarantee that it is overloadinga function *with the same signature* in the base class.
+The ``override`` keyword introduced in C++11 is used to mark a function in a derived class and guarantee that it is overloading a function *with the same signature* in the base class.
 This behavior is `checked at compile time
 <https://en.cppreference.com/w/cpp/language/override>`_.